Foundation Damage Guide

 How Slab Leaks Affect Your Foundation

-Your home’s foundation relies on stable soil beneath it.
-When a slab leak develops, water continuously saturates the surrounding soil, which can cause it to shift, expand, or erode.
-Over time, this instability can lead to uneven settling and structural stress on the foundation.
+Your foundation depends on stable soil underneath it.
+When a slab leak continuously saturates that soil, it can expand, erode, or shift.
+Over time, uneven support creates structural stress that can damage the slab and the home above it.

-Ways a Slab Leak Can Damage Your Foundation
+Ways a Slab Leak Can Damage a Foundation

 Soil Erosion

-Constant water flow can wash away soil beneath the slab, creating voids that reduce support for your foundation.
+Running water can wash away soil beneath the slab, creating voids that reduce support.

 Soil Expansion